AdobeDocs/app-builder/getting_started/first_app.md

 ### 4.2 Developer is not Logged in

 #### Developer with a Console config file
-This flow is intended for developers who do not have access to Adobe Developer Console, likely due to permission issues, but can get credentials that's tied to a Console workspace.
+This flow is intended for developers who do not have access to [Adobe Developer Console](https://console.adobe.io/), likely due to permission issues, but can get credentials that's tied to a Project Firefly workspace.
 For this flow to work, the developer should obtain ask somone with access to set up a project and a workspace following the last few sections.
-With the workspace correctly set up, the credentails can downloaded by authorized Console users through the `Download all` button in Workspace overview.
+With the workspace correctly set up, the credentails can downloaded by authorized [Adobe Developer Console](https://console.adobe.io/) users through the `Download all` button in Workspace overview.
     ![Workspace Download](../images/console-7.png)
 1. In your Terminal, navigate to where you want to initialize your project and type in the following command in your Terminal:
     ```